mdfalkow/editorial-jekyll-theme/README.md

 Alternatively, you can open an issue via email by emailing [incoming+andrewbanchich/editorial-jekyll-theme@incoming.gitlab.com](mailto:incoming+andrewbanchich/editorial-jekyll-theme@incoming.gitlab.com).

-The GitHub repository is simply a mirror of the GitLab repository.
+The [GitHub repository](https://github.com/andrewbanchich/editorial-jekyll-theme) from which this template was forked is a mirror of the [GitLab repository](https://gitlab.com/andrewbanchich/editorial-jekyll-theme).

 # Credits